 While many moms joke about chugging wine or medicating themselves to stay sane during the summer, I’ve been using a more natural approach — with essential oils instead!
 Some of my favorite essential oils to use to keep me calm and grounded are Lavender, Frankincense, Stress Away, Peppermint, and Lemon.

 I’ll apply them on myself, diffuse them in my diffuser, add them into an Epsom salt bath, or inhale them directly from the bottle.
-The power of plants is highly underestimated – but they are very powerful in calming nerves, supporting emotions, boosting the immune system, and helping you zen out in every way.
-All of those oils and a diffuser come in a starter kit, which is what I got when I wanted to start using this stuff to naturally help me and my body.
+The power of plants is highly underestimated.
+They are powerful in calming nerves, supporting emotions, boosting the immune system, and helping you zen out in every way.

 7. When All Else Fails, Call Grandma!

 Again – we love our kids.
 They’re awesome.
 Yet, moms, it’s important to love ourselves too.
-When we take time for us, and make efforts to fill our cups and get the rest and relaxation we deserve, it causes us to be the sunshiny moms we were born to be!
+When we take time for ourselves and make efforts to fill our cups and get the rest we deserve, it causes us to be the sunshiny moms we were born to be!